rolyhudson/CavernVoxeliser/README.md

 # CavernVoxeliser
-Defining structural geometry around scanned mesh of Mulu Cave in Borneo.
+Defining structural geometry around scanned mesh of a cave

 Structural units are 'voxels' that are located based on intersections with the scanned mesh, plus additional units to complete trussess and provide vertical support.